Uninett/Argus/README.md

 $ cd Argus
 ```

 Create and activate a Python virtual environment.
+You can also use
+virtualenv or virtualenvwrapper if you prefer.
 ```console
 $ uv venv
 $ source .venv/bin/activate